al3xxx/machine-to-proxmox-lxc-ct-converter/README.md

 - This script must be run on the Proxmox host machine.
 - Ensure that the 'pct' command is available on your Proxmox host machine.
+- Ensure that 'pvenv' and 'jq' are available (for next available vmid calculation)

 ## Installation